kbrady/pytn_2018/README.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/kbrady/pytn_2018/master)

 Be aware that launching this environment online usually takes at least 10 minutes with a good internet connection.
-If you don't have a good internet connection or don't want to wait that long, go throught the Installing Environment & Dependencies section below.
+If you don't have a good internet connection or don't want to wait that long, go through the Installing Environment & Dependencies section below (locally installing the environment takes 5 minutes).

 ## Description